mikynhoj/Loan-Calculator-and-Tax-Testing/README.md

 # Loan-Calculator-and-Tax-Testing
-Uses Jasmine to ensure all test cases are met
+Uses Jasmine to ensure all test cases are met for a loan calculator and tax tester.